fmichonneau/francoismichonneau.net/_posts/2022-09-28-import-big-csv.md

 Thank you to [Danielle Navarro](https://djnavarro.net) for reviewing this post.

+## Footnotes

+[^1]: This is not an official name for it but found it is helpful to
+      group these functions that work on a file type at a time.

-[^1]: I am not sure why it fit in memory when I was loading it in R but
+[^2]: I am not sure why it fit in memory when I was loading it in R but
       not with Python.